Y1 Curriculum Information

 Art and DT:

-We will also be continuing to learn about the importance of e-safety and how to stay safe online.
+We will also be learning about the importance of e-safety and how to stay safe online.
 We will talk to the children about websites that they use at home and how they can stay safe online.
 We do this in a fun way for children using videos called Hectors World.
 It is really important that you also talk to them about the importance of e-safety and what they would do if they were worried about anything they see.

 Links to support at home;